 This post is Part 1 of a three part series on how to make the Velvet Slouchy V-Neck Knit Sweater.
 In Part 1 we will go over how to make the front and back panels of the sweater.
 Stay tuned for Part 2 were we will make the sleeves!
-The ad-free printable version of the complete pattern is available for $3.99 here.
+The ad-free printable version of the complete pattern is available here.

 Velvet Slouchy V-Neck Knit Sweater